Shushishtok/AtS-my-first-mod/Getting Started.md

 Instance.Logger.LogInfo("Got the Resolve for Glade perk.");
 ```

-After building and running this, you should have the perk Woodcutter's Song as a perk on the bottom left of the screen.
+After building and running this, you should have the perk Woodcutter's Song as a perk on the bottom left of the screen when you begin a new settlement.

 </details>